wb14123/blog/jekyll/_posts/2023-10-22-Full-Disk-Encryption-with-Yubikey.markdown

 index: ['/Computer Science/Operating System/Linux']
 ---

+*Updated at 2025-02-01: update the method to include using dracut.*

 ## Background

 As mentioned in a previous blog [Infrastructure Setup for High Availability](/2023-03-13-Infrastructure-Setup-for-High-Availability.html), I've setup a high available cluster that has 3 machines.
 But one of them is on my laptop.
 I feel like I need a dedicated machine for my personal usage, especially I'm planning some travels.
 So I need to remove the laptop from the cluster.
 Its disk space is also very limited.
 With migrating Gluster to Ceph (more blogs to come on that) and not be able to use a disk partition with Ceph's encryption, I need another machine with more disks.
 So I repurposed another small form factor machine to join the cluster.